-This policy is drafted by the Compliance Department of the India Guaranty Limited and reviewed and adopted by the Board of Directors in its meeting held on 3rd Day of August, 2017.
+This policy is drafted by the Compliance Department of the Company and reviewed and adopted by the Board of Directors in its meeting held on 6th June, 2019.
 The Principal Officer of the Company shall be responsible for implementation of this policy.

-The policy shall be reviewed from time to time as and when required by the

-Management and also implement the change after any change in the Act through amendment in the Act, Provision or any circular issued in this manner.
+The policy shall be reviewed from time to time as and when required by the Management and also implement the change after any change in the Act through amendment in the Act, Provision or any circular issued in this manner.